idanme45/CFDB/README.md

 ```

 ### Define a counterfactual search query
-#### To overcome the absence of an implementation for the C-Table algorithm, users are encouraged to import the CFQL queries related to their specific use case.
-By doing so, they can instantiate these queries and leverage the capabilities of CFQL for generating counterfactual explanations based on their requirements
+#### This part demonstare loading CFQL queries of interest.
+By doing so, users can instantiate these queries and leverage the capabilities of CFQL for generating counterfactual explanations based on their requirements

 ```python